Norovirus Prevention and Treatment

 Norovirus is the most common cause of acute gastroenteritis in the United States, affecting millions yearly.
 Rotavirus is another common cause of gastroenteritis in babies; however, the rotavirus vaccine has significantly lessened the incidence and severity of disease in the U.S.

 Symptoms of norovirus typically appear 12 to 48 hours after exposure and last for 1 to 3 days.
-Vomiting can be intense for the first few hours then gradually get better.
+Vomiting can be intense for the first few hours and then gradually get better.
 The main symptoms include:

 • Nausea and vomiting